-OK, down to business.
-As it happens there is a video (see below – a still from the video is adjacent, right) that starts with the title “Guinness Rekord TV”.
+As it happens there is (was ?) a video (a screenshot from the video is above as the video has disappeared) that starts with the title “Guinness Rekord TV”.
 This is odd as “record” is spelled “rekord” indicating that this is possibly a Swedish television program.
-In short I am not sure that this is the fattest cat in the world.
+In short, I am not sure that this is the fattest cat in the world.

 This is supported by Messybeast, who wrote an article about the fattest cats in the world (published 2001 – “008).
 Sarah Hartwell says that the record has been abandoned.

 Here, though, is the video that I refer to:

 Sorry but the video no longer works (Oct 2014)